Hands-on with the Outstanding Cubot P20

 - f/2.0 aperture

 - LED Flash

 - Beauty Mode

 Performance, Android & Security

-While it doesn’t have the latest 8.1 Android update, it does comes pre-installed a fairly recent security update from Google.
+While it doesn’t have the latest 8.1 Android update, it does come with a recent security update from Google.
 It’s also encrypted by default and comes with Google Play Protect.

-One software feature that is missing is double tap to wake.
-It’s a real frustration of mine when manufacturers leave this out on a phone with a rear-facing fingerprint reader.
-Picking up your smartphone every time you want to unlock gets tiresome fast.
+It’s worth noting that double tap to wake is missing.
+This is a real frustration of mine when combined with a rear-facing fingerprint reader.
+Picking up your smartphone every time you want to unlock it is tiresome.